Maximizing Your Leadership Potential

 Maximizing Your Leadership Potential Sample Agenda

-Phase One: Getting Started
+Phase 1: Getting Started

-Day One: Self-Awareness and Communication
+Day 1: Self-Awareness and Communication

 - Leadership transition lessons

 - Leader assessment: Understanding your strengths and development needs

 Day 2: Build relationships through influence and constructive responses to conflict

 - Videotaped practice on managing conflict facilitated by master coaches